 Visit our fees and charges page for more information.

-Chisholm holds an annual graduation ceremony to celebrate the achievements of our graduands each year in April.
+Chisholm holds an annual graduation ceremony to celebrate the achievements of our graduands each year in March/April.
 To attend graduation you must apply.

 Students who require IT Support should contact the Chisholm Library.
 Library staff will be able to provide a broad range of support including: